Head Lice Fact Sheet

 FACT FIVE.
 A nymph, an adolescent louse, is between 1 and 2 millimeters in length and grows to around 2 to 3 millimeters as it develops into an adult louse.

 FACT SIX.
 Head lice can only survive on human blood, the lice feed from the scalp 3 to 4 times a day.
 The lice bite into the scalp and extract the blood directly from the bite.
 The bite is what can cause irritation to the infested person but not everyone will have “the itch” as irritation levels differ between individuals.

 FACT SEVEN.
 Lice cannot survive away from the scalp.
 Head lice removed from the scalp will immediately begin to dehydrate, only surviving up to a maximum of 24 hours away from the scalp.
 In the case a louse makes its way back to the scalp it is unlikely that the louse will be strong enough to reproduce.

 FACT EIGHT.
 It’s not just fancy marketing when it is recommended to repeat the treatment process.
 As combing requires time and the nits are very small it is very possible some may be missed during the initial treatment.
 These nits will hatch in 7-10 days and be vulnerable to a treatment – stopping the life cycle.

 FACT NINE.
 Re-infestation can occur in the case that the initial treatment has not removed or eradicated all the head lice eggs (nits) or a new infestation of head lice has been picked up from another host.
 Be vigilant and check for head lice regularly as early detection makes light work of any treatment and reduces the chance of multiple cases in the school yard.

 FACT TEN.
-There are just a few treatments on the market today that absolutely kill the head lice and their eggs, without the need for combing – try NitWits Absolute Head Lice Solution.
+There are just a few treatments on the market today that kill the head lice and their eggs, without the need for combing – try NitWits All-in-One.